Discover the key differences between PIP and hardness testing

 the back of a large machine with a blue light on it

-The PLX-Benchtop is a compact mechanical testing technology that measures metal stress-strain curves and hardness numbers from a rapid and automated indentation-based test.
+PIP testing (Profilometry-based Indentation Plastometry) is the test method that drives the PLX-Benchtop, a compact mechanical testing system that measures metal stress-strain curves and hardness numbers in just a few minutes.

-Explore a comparison of the PLX-Benchtop and hardness test machines to see which is the best indentation-based testing technology.
+Explore a comparison of the PLX-Benchtop and hardness test machines to see which is the best indentation-based testing technology for you.

 Features